llewellynksj/pp5-kl/README.md

 #### NavBar

+The NavBar was created to show different icons/links based on whether the current user is logged in or not:

+Non-logged in user:
 ![Image of logged out user Navbar](readme/images/navbar_loggedout.webp)

+Logged-in user:
 ![Image of logged in user Navbar](readme/images/navbar_loggedin.webp)

 #### Footer

+The Footer has been kept very simple, showing just the logo, website designer name, and relevant social links:

 ![Image of Footer](readme/images/footer.webp)

 #### Hottest Profiles, SideBar and DividerLine

+The sidebar was designed to hold a basic menu of quicklinks.
+From here the user can easily open the following pages:

+- The page to upload a new post
+- Trending posts (posts ordered in decsending order of most likes)
+- Favourite posts (posts that the current user has liked)
+- Following (posts from users that the current user is following)
+- Followers (posts from users that are following the current user)

+A DividerLine component was created to show seperation between the sidebar menu and the hottest profiles list.
+The hottest profiles list shows the most popular profiles.

 ![Image of sidebar menu](readme/images/sidebar.webp)

 #### BackToTopButton

+As inifinite scroll was implemented on the page showing all posts, a back to the top button component was also designed.
+This button shows on pages where a large number of posts are/could be rendered.

+A simple click of the bright pink arrow button sends the user back to the top of the page:

 [![Image from Gyazo](https://i.gyazo.com/5df28bf214cfdbe999429e2b99d25402.gif)](https://gyazo.com/5df28bf214cfdbe999429e2b99d25402)

 #### Button

+A resuable button component was created to ensure the buttons had continuity of design throughout

 ![Image of Button component](readme/images/button.webp)

 #### MenuDropDown

+The MenuDropDown component is used across the site when a small drop down menu is required.
+For exmaple options to edit the profile page, or options to edit/delete comments on a post.

 ![Image of drop down menu](readme/images/dropdownmenu.webp)

 #### Asset

+The Asset component has multi-functionality.
+It is primarily used to show a loading spinner.

 #### Avatar

+The avatar component is used on pages where the profile image is presented.
+It is a rounded version of this image:

 ![Image of Avatar component](readme/images/avatar.webp)

 #### Profile

+The Profile page is a central component used to display details of the current user:

 ![Image of Profile page](readme/images/profile.webp)

 #### Post

+The Post component renders the post that has been uploaded by the user.
+It is passed to other components such as the PostList to render all posts by users.

 ![Imgae of Post page](readme/images/post.webp)